The 13th Sense

 The heart of the design is the entrance where the residents face the dividing wall.
 This area reminds of “Hashti” concept – an Iranian traditional sitting area and entryway that separates the inside and outside space.

-The design purpose is to create a beneficial yet face the users with two different spaces.
+The design purpose The 13th Sense is to create a beneficial yet face the users with two different spaces.
 The border between the private and public areas is shaped by a wall extended from the ceiling into a bench.
 The purpose of this sitting area is for short relaxation time-outs and perhaps small conversations between neighbors.
 This is the space where the individual faces the decision to which path he or she might take between the private and public sectors of the household.

 Repeatedly consuming the traditional private and public space concept, architecture is used to create an area semi-public while intimate with a fireplace at its focus known as “korsi”.
 In traditional Iranian culture, gathering areas within the household were extremely significant and part of every family residence.
 For example, “korsi” is a traditional item of furniture in Iranian culture that is a low heated table that gathers around family and friends in an intimate sitting space and a possibility of affectionate conversations.
 With a modern presentation of this ideology, the designer renews “korsi” giving it a place and purpose in the 21st century.